5 Elements of the Ideal Membership Software Upgrade

 Several months ago, I wrote about why it’s time to stop to stop being so scared of software upgrades; however, that post failed to provide a recipe for success.
 This blog covers HOW to have a successful membership management system upgrade with five simple tips.

-Whenever you undertake a project in life—technology or otherwise—you want to make sure you’re in alignment with all the stakeholders about the goals of the upgrade.
+Whenever you undertake a project in life—technology or otherwise—you want to make sure you’re in alignment with all the stakeholders about the goals of the project.
 Make sure you’re clear about what you’re trying to accomplish before the project gets underway.
 Are you patching security holes, or rolling out new features?
-If you’re rolling out new features, have you done everything to make sure they are quickly and easily adopted such as training for your end-users, and upgrade any SOPs or business process documentation?
+If you’re rolling out new features, have you done everything to make sure they are quickly and easily adopted, such as training for your end-users, and upgrade any SOPs or business process documentation?

 In order to make sure everyone is on the same page in terms of goals, I suggest establishing three “critical success factors.”
 The purpose of these CSFs is to serve as a guidepost on the project for staff and vendors alike.
 To create them, simply answer the question, “If this upgrade only accomplishes one goal, it will be_______.”
 Whenever someone feels the project is going off course, simply look to the CSFs to see if you’re still on track to realize them.
 If the business users and IT team are not aligned on the goals for the upgrade, the project is much less likely to be successful.